 Pashinyan repeated the warning when he spoke in the Armenian parliament later in the day.
-He said vaccinations are also important for attracting more tourists to the sition lawmaker, Pashinyan pointedly refused to reveal the type of the vaccine which was injected into him at a state-run cases reported by them over the past week.
+He said vaccinations are also important for attracting more tourists to the country.

 "In Yerevan and other popular parts of Armenia we can already see tourists, and if we properly organize the vaccination cycle we could regain the [tourism] volumes of 2019," he said.